fishjam-dev/book/src/webrtc/vad.md

 It is a small feature, but one that the user would feel weird without.
 Oftentimes, it is visualised by highlighting the user's tile while they are talking.
 Other use cases include deciding which participants should be shown on the screen.
-This can be implementedby using historical data about their voice activity.
+This can be implemented by using historical data about their voice activity.

 As you can see, voice activity detection is a small, but important piece of any WebRTC implementation.
 WebRTC standard provides tools that make it easy and convenient to implement this in your Selective Forwarding Unit.